 The darkness broke, a spider web of light appeared before her eyes, and then shattered into reality.
 Anger filled Kayura's soul as she scanned her surroundings.
 After she had made peace with her past she had fallen into darkness.
-In that darkness she had been made to re-watch her entire life; even things she had truly forgotten.
+In that darkness she had been made to rewatch her entire life.
+Even things she had completely forgotten.
 Every horrible act had played back before her eyes.
 Hunched forward slightly, and panting she caught sight of a man with a scythe standing over Toma's prone form.
 She let out a scream of rage and charged the man's back, raising the blade of her kusari gama above her head.
 Her scream alerted him, a foolish thing to have done.
-He turned and blocked her downward slash with the shaft of his scythe.
+He turned and blocked her downward slash with the bone shaft of his scythe.

 Despite his position and the fact that he had his head craned backwards, stretching his neck out to avoid having it slit, the man laughed.
 "The same thing I did to you.
 I'm copying his memories."

-Rage flared in her chest and she nearly opened his aorta right then.
+Rage flared in her chest and she nearly slit his throat right there.
 "So, you're the one that made me relive my entire life.
 I ought to kill you right now.
-But you're more useful alive You're going to tell us everything you know about Odin.
+But you're more useful alive.
+You're going to tell us everything you know about Odin.
 Everything."
-She still had to fight with herself not to kill him.
-He could tell her killing intent was authentic; she saw the realization in his eyes.
+She still had to fight with herself not to kill him, and he could tell her killing intent was authentic.
+She saw the realization in his eyes.

 His eyes darted over to Toma and he laughed at her again, "No, I don't think I will.
 So, sorry to disappoint you."
 A sudden flash of blue light blinded her.
 His hands clamped down around the ankle of the foot on his chest.
 Next Kayura was flying through the air, her flight stopped abruptly by a stone wall.
 The man righted himself and retrieved his scythe as she peeled herself off the stone.
 A glowing blue cube like thing floating above his left palm.